deval-patel/ollehtO_Py/README.md

 *Mevan Rajakaruna:*

 I am responsible for the *othello.Player* package and all the code/classes within it.
 I also created the High-Level Documentation for *othello.Player*.

+*Brendan Tiu:*

+I implemented the controller superclass inside the *othello.Controllers* package and all respective subclasses.
+Additionally, I wrote the High-Level Documentation for *othello.Controllers* and the instructions for extending our game with an example.